 How much control do I have over my Etsy listings?

 When it comes to your Etsy listings you’re limited to pictures and text.
 Here’s an example of an Etsy listing for a painted paper bag.

 In addition to this top section, you are given an “Item Details” section to write whatever you would like about the item.
 While you are limited, this template is easy to work with.
 You’ll load your listings as needed and won’t have to worry about anything else.

 With Shopify, you have full control over your listings.
 You can create your website and product pages to look however you want them to.
 Shopify is known for their user-friendly design interface.
-They also have countless templates so you can find and customize the template that you think fits your store’s personality the best.
+They also have countless templates, giving you many options to fits your store’s personality best.

 When it comes to control over your listings, Shopify is the clear winner, if you have the time and knowledge to build the website you want.